EricHeresi/hello-terraform/README.md

 - Creation of the AWS infrastructure with terraform
 - Deployment of that image with ansible
 - Everything automated with Jenkins

+Expected to be fully operational if forked, only changing in Jenkinsfile its credentials and environment vars